 What is his real issue?
 I would say it is not getting more readers, it is keeping readers.

 So, if the big idea for marketing a book is to ignite a movement, what is the big idea for keeping readers?
 I have some ideas about that, but keep in mind that the big idea is unique to each challenge, what worked for some other publication won’t necessarily work for yours.
 And remember, big ideas come from looking beyond the assumptions to truly get at the core problem.
+And this is why Buyer Persona Research is so valuable.

 Have you developed some big ideas?